Want to learn all about the pros and cons of selling on Etsy from someone who knows the venue?

 If you thought Etsy was just for knitted bric-a-brac and handmade ragdolls, think again.
 Me, I sell – wait for it – coffee mugs!

 I do not actually own the mugs; they are POD (printed on demand.)
-I create designs for them using these two graphic tools, and market them, and when they sell, I handle the orders via a third party drop shipping company.
+I create designs for them using graphic tools, and market them, and when they sell, I handle the orders via a third party drop shipping company.

 Yep, no mugs taking up closet space, and no trips to the post office.
 Pretty cool right?
 So don’t think you have to be an embroidery or cross-stitch whiz to “make it”!
 In addition to POD items, “instant download” niches like printables and planner pages, are in BIG demand.
 (More recently, I started to include some of these to test their performance.)

 My first (failed) shop had a mish-mosh of items – I had soap I made myself, prints of my artwork, some of my handmade jewelry and a few vintage items thrown in – looking back, I realize having too much variety (at least in the beginning) was not a smart marketing move.

 If you are good at SEO (search engine optimization) your shop has the potential to rank well, so you need to focus one ONE niche as much as possible.